MichaelJSr/TTSCardMaker/README.md

 - God
 - Creator

-# Rare Rulings
+## Rare Rulings
-- When two effects happen simultaneously at the beginning of a global turn, the team with the higher cumulative SPD among all their creatures takes precedence

-- If multiple attacks happen simultaneously and one of those attacks are intercepted, then the intercepted attack takes precedence and if the creature that intercepted it dies, then the creature summoned in its slot takes its share of damage

-- If a simultaneous attack hits multiple creatures within the same slot, resolve all simultaneous attacks before dealing counter damage or resolving on death effects

-- A creature cannot intercept while it is not on the field unless otherwise stated (cannot intercept while in hand)

-- A creature being “destroyed” causes it to take enough DMG to kill it (regardless of healing or any other possible factors)
+A creature being “destroyed” causes it to take enough DMG to kill it (regardless of healing or any other possible factors).

-- If an entire copy deck is exhausted (if there are no more viable items in the entire deck), then replace it with a new copy deck

-- If a creature has multiple of the same type/attribute and a field items’ effect can be stacked, then the effect is stacked per applicable type/attribute
+If a creature has multiple of the same type/attribute and a field items’ effect can be stacked, then the effect is stacked per applicable type/attribute.

-- "Counters" are unique per creature unless otherwise stated

-- If a healing item is used to deal DMG, it is instead treated as an attack item, and vice versa
+If a healing item is used to deal DMG, it is instead treated as an attack item, and vice versa.